wilmarques/mfe-angular-elements/README.md

     - Getting an error when going out of Contacts page and returning to it
       - `CustomElementRegistry.define: 'mfe-web' has already been defined as a custom element`
       - MfeContainer loader needs to verify if an element is already loaded
+- Adding an Angular app to the workspace
+  - Install Angular plugin `npm install --save-dev @nrwl/angular`
+  - Create Angular App `nx generate @nrwl/angular:app contacts --e2eTestRunner=none --unitTestRunner=none --port=4201 --no-interactive`
+  - Run the app to see if its okay